 6.2.
-Purpose of Analysis of Samples
+Purpose of Analysis of Samples and Data

 - 6.2.1.
-Samples shall be analysed to detect Prohibited Substances and Prohibited Methods and other substances as may be directed by WADA pursuant to the Monitoring Program described in article 4.5 of the Code. - Or to assist the EHF in profiling relevant parameters in a Player's urine, blood or other matrix, including DNA or genomic profiling; - Or for any other legitimate anti-doping purpose. - Samples may be collected and stored for future analysis. - 6.2.2.
-The EHF shall ask laboratories to analyse Samples in conformity with article 6.4 of the Code and article 4.7 of the International Standard for Testing and Investigations.
+Samples shall be analysed to detect Prohibited Substances and Prohibited Methods and other substances as may be directed by WADA pursuant to the Monitoring Program described in article 4.5 of the Code. - Or to assist the EHF in profiling relevant parameters in a Player's urine, blood or other matrix, including DNA or genomic profiling; - Or for any other legitimate anti-doping purpose. - Samples may be collected and stored for future analysis.

 6.3.
-Research on Samples
+Research on Samples and Data